Sharon Shannon: Early life

 Shannon was born in Ruan, County Clare.
 At eight years old, she began performing with Disirt Tola, a local band, with which she toured the United States at the age of fourteen.
 Shannon also worked as a competitive show jumper, but gave it up at the age of sixteen to focus on her music.
 She similarly abandoned studying at University College Cork.

 In the mid-1980s, Shannon studied the accordion with Karen Tweed and the fiddle with Frank Custy, and performed with the band Arcady, of which she was a founding member.

 The Waterboys

 Shannon began her own recording career in 1989, working with producer John Dunford and musicians such as Adam Clayton, Mike Scott and Steve Wickham.
-This led to Shannon joining their band, The Waterboys.
+This led to Shannon joining Scott and Wickham's band, The Waterboys.
 She was with the band for eighteen months, and contributed both accordion and fiddle to their Room to Roam album.
 Her first world tour was with The Waterboys.
-She left the group shortly after Wickham's departure, as the band was forced back to a more rock and roll sound.
+She left the group shortly after Wickham's departure, after Scott forced The Waterboys back towards a more rock and roll sound.